ledpup/ClimateExplorer/README.md

 [ClimateExplorer](https://climateexplorer.net/) is a website to help people understand climate change.
 It's focussed on trying to provide a simple and approachable interface for people to explore the changes to climate in their region.

-ClimateExplorer.net has two main sections; 1) local climate change info about a specific location at https://climateexplorer.net/ and 2) https://climateexplorer.net/regionalandglobal, which has regional and global charts to show what is happening with greenhouse gases, ice melt, ocean temperatures, etc.
+ClimateExplorer.net has two main sections; 1) [local climate change information](https://climateexplorer.net/) about a specific location and 2) [regional and global charts](https://climateexplorer.net/regionalandglobal) to show what is happening with greenhouse gases, ice melt, sea-level rise, ocean temperatures, etc.

 This github site is the digital repository for everything used to bring [the website](https://climateexplorer.net/) together.